 Apart from Kilimanjaro, which other mountains have you hiked?
 I have done Magegenge, the highest mountain in Congo.
 It is not very high, it is just for me to feel another highest point in Congo.
 I have done the Cascades, in the border of the United State and Canada, which is also an icy place.
 Those are the significant ones that I have done.
 I have also hiked the Drakensberg in South Africa, which is claimed to be the longest mountain range in the world.
 I have done Olofin here in Ado, among many others.

+With your experience and understanding about mountains over time, and do you think we have mountains in Nigeria or they are mere hills?
 We have mountains in Nigeria, many of which are volcanic eruptions.
 We also have rocks.
 But I haven’t seen a concentration of rock formation like we have in the whole of Ekiti anywhere else.
 We actually have a lot of rock formations around us.

+Of what economic benefit do you think the formation will be for Ekiti State?
 Everywhere in the world, there is something that is unique and peculiar about communities.
 What matters is the packaging depending.
 What we have done is that we have identified them, but we have not packaged what we have properly.
 We need to have a way to sell what we have to the rest of the world.
 The motivation to participate in the first edition of Hike Ekiti Mountain was just because it’s my place, there was nothing anybody can say to convince anybody outside Ekiti to come and hike here.
 We need to define the mountains.
 To do this, we need to interrogate our history and investigate these rocks.
 We should investigate why we have these rocks.
 Could it be that we have the highest concentrations of mountains in this place in the whole world?
 If that is the story, people would want to come and see that, and that is our selling point.
 Or could it be that we have the oldest rock formation or volcanic eruption in the world?
 There must be something that would make it appealing to the rest of the world.
 People have rocks behind their houses why did that happen.
 There must be a reason for hiking Ekiti mountains here.
 I cannot just take my bag and want to hike Olofin?
 Why would I do that?
 What would I see?

+Are you willing to partner with the government in that regard?
 Yes.
 I believe we need to get our stories right.
 I often use the example of the cradle of mankind in South Africa, when they come out to say, “humanity start from here”.
 Really, how do they come about that?
 Because they found a fossil; they built a story around that, and gave it a name.
 They claimed that the place exists before whatever they found before.
 The story alone sounds interesting, as a result, people go there to either experience it or disprove it.
 Before it became an international discussion, people had gone to interrogate it.
 If you make a claim on the international scene today about something, scientists will travel from all over the world to interrogate it.
 This interrogation will automatically draw attention to tourism.
 Though the scientists may note that our claims are not the first, by that time the claims is already on big international news that they make some claims in Ekiti State.
 The claim could be an indigenous plant or some kinds of animals that do not exist anywhere in the world live on the rock.
 We must discover something.
 Tourism is not an accidental thing, it is well-planned and calculated.
 You see the way they do it in Dubai: they planned it.
 It is not something that somebody just has an interest because of one claim like folklore.
 This won’t attract any visitor from anywhere.
 But if you come up with scientific data, which would come from geologist, multicultural, animal, plant scientists, people would come around.
 It should come from the terrain, which dictates the kind of plants and animals that can survive there.
 If our terrain is unique, most likely our terrain would have some unique creatures, which could be extinct.
 There could be just a few of them left in the whole world and we would say we are creating a preservation centre.
 Those are the things that sell.
 We can build a resort around a single feature that the world has tried to disclaim that we don’t have but we claim that it only exists in Ekiti State, Nigeria.
 This will attract people, they would want to see it.
 For instance, people travel to Kilimanjaro just to see the Glaze, which is just standing there.
 No matter what is happening, that things are just standing there.
 It has been there for hundreds of years.
 That is the main motivation for many people to hike the mountain.
 Therefore, we need to have our selling point and showcase it.
 This will encourage people to come.
 This starts right from the moment people want to challenge our claims.
 As we speak now, people are still travelling to that Cradle of Mankind in South Africa.
 They still challenge its Genuity.